-The Trust is a lessee under an operating lease in connection with its administrative offices located in Dallas, Texas.
-This lease agreement requires monthly rent of approximately \$5,867 and expires in October 2014.
-Future minimum lease payments were as follows at December 31, 2013:
+The Trust is currently a lessee under a month-to-month operating lease in connection with its administrative offices located in Dallas, Texas.
+This lease agreement requires monthly rent of approximately \$5,867.
+Rent expense amounted to \$70,400 for each of the years ended December 31, 2014, 2013 and 2012, respectively.